iambrianreich/endicia-client/README.md

 	$ci = CertifiedIntermediary::createFromToken('YOUR_TOKEN_VALUE');
 ```

-You are no ready to make a request to the API.
+You are now ready to make a request to the API.
 In general you will create a
 request, invoke it by passing it as a parameter to the correct method on Client
 and receive a AbstractResponse type object as the return value from that method
 call.
 If the response is successful you can retrieve information from the